 When the weather is nice, I don’t think there’s a better city in the United States.
 Set on the shores of Lake Michigan, Chicago has world-class food (try the deep dish, sushi, and hot dogs), the fun and kitschy Navy Pier, Millennium Park with its famous bean-shaped statue, a kick-ass aquarium, and iconic architecture (be sure to take an architecture tour).
 And once the winter deep freeze is over, Chicagoans burst out of their homes to enjoy the summer weather, so there’s positive, happy vibe emanating through the city.
 Take advantage of it.

 For more travel tips on Chicago, check out this detailed planning guide.

 The city that never sleeps.
 ‘Nuff said.
 You can’t go wrong here.

-For more travel tips on New York City, check out this detailed planning guide.
+For more travel tips on New York City, check out these posts:

 I was most surprised by this Mississippi city.
 I didn’t know anything about it, but Natchez was recommended as a place to see historic 19th-century homes, built by isolated plantation owners wanting to get away in the summer and interact and socialize with each other.
 As cotton became king, the houses became ever larger and more elaborate.
 Now, they are historic monuments, and you can tour them while enjoying a view of the Mississippi River.
 It’s far off the beaten path — and my favorite discovery from my last road trip.